UMDCMS/ControlUI/README.md

   dependencies on certain packages, you will need to remove the following line in the `environment.yml` when installing on an OSX machine:
   - `qt-wayland=5.15.8`: The wayland server is only required for Linux systems
-  - `clang`: C/C++ file must be compiled with the system clang; conda clang will give you cryptic error messages that I don't quite understand how to solve just yet.

 ## Adding procedures (for physicists)